microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ## Install & set up the toolkit

-With an extension created, we can now install the toolkit via a private Azure NPM package
+With an extension created, we can now install the toolkit via a private Azure NPM package.

 Connect to the following Azure Artifacts feed to install the package [here](https://dev.azure.com/devdiv/OnlineServices/_packaging?_a=package&feed=vscode-webview-toolkit&package=vscode-webview-toolkit&protocolType=Npm&version=0.5.0) and create a .npmrc file in the root directory of any extension you create that looks like this: